jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 * mv_ to rename or move a file_ or directory_
 * rm_ to remove files_ or directories_

-:ref:`How many questions do you think you can answer after going through this chapter?<questions about Directory Structure>`
+:ref:`How many questions do you think you can answer after going through this chapter?<questions about directory relationships>`

 ----